-Succulents survive dry indoor environments thanks to special adaptations – fleshy leaves, thick stems or enlarged roots – that allow the plants to hoard water.
+They survive dry indoor environments thanks to special adaptations – fleshy leaves, thick stems or enlarged roots – that allow the plants to hoard water.
 Most people are familiar with cacti, which are a type of succulent.
 But succulents also include a host of other plants grown primarily for eye-catching foliage.

-Succulents make great indoor plants because they're adapted to survive dry conditions.
+Strong, distinct leaf shapes give succulents striking textures that transform them into living sculptures for interior rooms.
+They make great indoor plants because they're adapted to survive dry conditions.
 In winter especially, homes offer dry interior air to houseplants, which is why many don't survive.
 Low relative humidity isn't a houseplant's friend.
 Succulents, though, with their water-storing ways, endure dry air without ugly side effects.

 When you purchase a succulent, slip the pot into a pretty cachepot, and you'll have instant décor.
 Or you can transplant these easy-grows-it plants into ornamental containers.
-Most houseplant succulents have shallow roots, so you can tuck them into shallow bowls or squat pots.
+Most houseplant types have shallow roots, so you can tuck them into shallow bowls or squat pots.
 Succulents can't stand overly moist soil.
 Make sure containers have drainage holes to allow excess water to exit.

 The fastest way to kill a succulent is with too much TLC – and too much water.
-Unlike typical houseplants, succulents stash water in their leaves or roots, which act like a reservoir to slake the plant's thirst.
+Unlike typical houseplants, they stash water in their leaves or roots, which act like a reservoir to slake the plant's thirst.
 To avoid overwatering, water only enough to keep leaves from withering.

 Clues that a plant needs watering include shrinking or puckering leaves or normally shiny leaves that appear dull.
 If you suspect it's time to water, shove a finger into soil two knuckles deep to make sure it's dry.